-4) Being based upon of the Rana dynasty, which formerly ruled the country was the ruler who introduces the flag of Nepal.
+4) Being based upon the Rana dynasty, which formerly ruled the country was the ruler who introduces the flag of Nepal.

-5) The flag with two pennants was first to introduce in the last of the 20thcentury until then there was no any national flag declared on the country.
+5) The flag with two pennants was first to introduce in the last of the 20thcentury until then there was no national flag declared on the country.

 6) Then the only discussion of the official flag as Nepal identity was introduced

 7) After that discussion the flag with two triangles with a blue border and red background with the moon in the upper part which would represent the royal house and the sun in the lower part which symbolizes the branch of the Rana family.